Wonderwall: Live performances

 Noel Gallagher debuted the song on UK television backstage at Glastonbury, and it was broadcast on Channel 4 on 24 June 1995.
 The song was not performed by the band during their headline performance the night before.
 The song went on to be regularly played on the (What's the Story) Morning Glory?
 Tour where it was typically played and sung solo by Noel acoustically.
-On occasions however (including the Maine Road and Knebworth gigs) it was played full band acoustically with Liam on vocals.
+On occasions however (including the Maine Road and Knebworth gigs) it was played by the full band acoustically with Liam on vocals.
 The song was also regularly played on both the Be Here Now Tour and Standing on the Shoulder of Giants Tour, performances on these tours featured the full band on electric guitars with Liam on vocals.

 For the Heathen Chemistry Tour, Noel changed the arrangement of his live performances of the song to a style he admitted was heavily influenced by Ryan Adams' cover.
 For the Don't Believe the Truth Tour, the original arrangement was used for live performances by the full band with electric guitars and Liam on vocals.
 During the 2008 tour, the band returned to performing the song in a semi-acoustic form, in an arrangement closely resembling the album version.
 This song was also performed during the 2012 Summer Olympics closing ceremony by Liam Gallagher and his post Oasis band Beady Eye.

 Since Oasis split up, both Noel and Liam have continued to play the song as part of Noel Gallagher's High Flying Birds and Liam's solo career, respectively.
 Both have often varied the presentation of the song, sometimes being performed in stripped down acoustic versions, whilst other times more full band arrangements have been performed.
+It was also played on their reunion tour in 2025.